creamxiao/snake_robot/README.md

 # Snake-like robot bracing and passive supporting configuration search #
 This program is only for the configuration search for Paper "A Search-based Configuration and Motion Planning Algorithm for a Snake-like Robot Performing Load-intensive Operations".
+The included setups (maps and start/goal poses) are only for demonstrating the optimized performance with the pre-computated cost/heuristic values.

 ## Prerequisites: ##
 **Linux** environment, **OpenCV** and **qpOASES** libraries installed.